PRUNERS/archer/README.md

 page <https://github.com/PRUNERS/llvm_archer>.

-<a id="org3ef1687"></a>
+<a id="orga232a16"></a>

 ## Manual Building

-Archer comes as an LLVM tool, it can be compiled both as stand-alone tool or within the Clang/LLVM infrastructure.
+Archer comes as an LLVM tool, it can be compiled both as a stand-alone tool or within the Clang/LLVM infrastructure.

-In order to obtain and build Archer follow the instructions below for stand-alone or full Clang/LLVM with Archer support building (instructions are based on bash shell, Clang/LLVM 3.9 version, Ninja build system, and the LLVM OpenMP Runtime with OMPT support).
+In order to obtain and build Archer, follow the instructions below for stand-alone or full Clang/LLVM with Archer support building (instructions are based on bash shell, Clang/LLVM 3.9 version, Ninja build system, and the LLVM OpenMP Runtime with OMPT support).

-Note: Using the LLVM OpenMP Runtime version >= 3.9 may results in some false positives during the data race detection process.
-Please, notice that the full building of Clang/LLVM with Archer support depends on the version of LLVM OpenMP runtime.
+Note: Using the LLVM OpenMP Runtime version >= 3.9 may result in some false positives during the data race detection process.
+Notice that the full building of Clang/LLVM with Archer support depends on the version of LLVM OpenMP runtime.
 In the configuration section, there will be two different commands depending on the type of runtime chosen.

-<a id="org969c388"></a>
+<a id="org917d8f1"></a>

-### Stand-alone building with official LLVM OpenMP Runtime and ThreadSanitizer OMPT Support
+### Stand-alone building with official LLVM OpenMP Runtime and ThreadSanitizer OMPT support

-Create a folder to download and build Archer:
+Create a folder in which to download and build Archer:

     export ARCHER_BUILD=$PWD/ArcherBuild
     mkdir $ARCHER_BUILD && cd $ARCHER_BUILD